eskil/authed_app/README.md

 +admin_user_path  GET     /admin/users   AuthedApp.Admin.UserController :index
 ```

-Remove the `index` handler from `UserController` and move it into a
+Remove the `index/2` handler from `UserController` and move it into a
 new `Admin.UserController` in `web/admin/user_controller.ex`

 ```elixir